-Applying force in sufficient quantity and quality to discourage crime is what controls the “crime industry” and protects society from criminal victimization.
-The answer to the attractiveness of the high profitability of the illicit markets is to associate cost with criminal activity, in the form of increased deterrence and disabling, to discourage recurrent crime and especially adherence to criminal gangs and networks in the illicit economy.
-This association of cost to crime must occur effectively, that is, legal, continuous and proportional: the more profitable and violent the market is, the greater the risk of imprisonment and the time / level of isolation in prison.
+How to deal with that?
+With the use of deterrence and disqualification capable of demotivating experienced criminals to join criminal gangs and networks that operate illicit markets, that is, associating a high cost to crime.
+This must occur effectively, that is, legal, continuous and proportional: the more profitable and violent the crime, the greater the risk of imprisonment and the time / level of isolation in prison.

-They are elementary activities for any criminal justice and public security system (CJPSS), however, the current Brazilian regulatory framework makes it difficult and even prevents the necessary productivity and efficiency gains for contain and balance the attractiveness of easy and high profit from the illicit economy.
-In these conditions, we have the “perfect storm”: incentive to crime, frustration and discouragement from law enforcement officers, and above all, unprotected society and neglected victims.
-Without correcting this structural anomaly and recovering the enforcement capacity of the Brazilian CJPSS, updating it to the challenges of 21st century crime, with its transnational illicit markets, we will continue to be unable to control crime and the illicit economy, and our best agents will continue to complain that they are “wiping ice with the tap running”.
+These are elementary activities for any criminal justice and public security system.
+However, the current Brazilian regulatory framework makes it difficult and even prevents the necessary actions to contain and balance the attractiveness of the easy and high profit of the illicit economy.
+In these conditions, we have the “perfect storm”: incentive to crime, frustration and discouragement from law enforcement officers, and, above all, unprotected society and neglected victims.
+Without correcting this structural anomaly and recovering the enforcement capacity of public security and the Brazilian judicial system, updating them to the challenges of 21st century crime with its illicit transnational markets, we will continue to be unable to control crime and the illicit economy, and our better agents will continue to complain that they are “wiping ice with the tap running”.

-This moment requires unity between the public and private sectors, mainly in 1) the definition and maintenance of a regulatory framework that protects people, companies and public goods (structural agenda); 2) in information management with complementation of data from the private sector on criminal activity and 3) in the use of the logistical and commercial structure, in addition to the co-management of the storage, custody and destination of illicit products that increase the efficiency of the CJPSS (incremental agenda).
+This moment requires unity between the public and private sectors, mainly in the definition and maintenance of a normative framework that protects people, companies and public goods (structural agenda).
+This unity is also required in the management of information with complementation of data from the private sector on criminal activity and in the use of the logistical and commercial structure, as well as the co-management of the storage, custody and destination of illicit products that increase the efficiency of the criminal justice and public security system (incremental agenda).

-The reversal of this situation is imperative for the survival of Brazilian democracy.
-Without enforcement there is no democracy.
-The democratic rule of law needs to demonstrate efficiency in protecting society and providing justice to victims, to ensure adherence and prevent illegal solutions, motivated by fear and risk, from taking their place, deepening the problem and destabilizing the country.
+The reversal of the current framework of the criminal justice and public security system is imperative for the survival of Brazilian democracy, and the restructuring of the cost of crime should be given priority in the discussion agendas on public security policies.
+The democratic rule of law needs to regain efficiency in protecting society and providing justice to victims, to guarantee adherence and prevent illegal solutions, motivated by fear and risk, from taking their place, deepening the problem and destabilizing the country.
 There is no democracy without enforcement.